 The Melbourne Institute combines the expertise needed to model and frame policy relevant questions with data and analytical analysis.
-As a department in the Faculty of Business and Economics (FBE), the Melbourne Institute is focused on undertaking academic research and engaging with non-academic stakeholders on a range of projects that help to fulfil its mission of informing Australian Economic and Social Policy.
+As a department in the Faculty of Business and Economics, the Melbourne Institute is focused on undertaking academic research and engaging with non-academic stakeholders on a range of projects that help to fulfil its mission of informing Australian Economic and Social Policy.
 All staff members are expected to work on directed and independent research projects that lead to high quality peer-reviewed research publications and that influence policy and practice by government and industry.
 Support for the operations of the Melbourne Institute is from internal and external sources, including competitive Australian Research Council (ARC) and National Health and Medical Research Council (NHMRC) grants, and contract research from government and other organisations.

-There is a Post-Doctoral Research Fellow position available in the Melbourne Institute for an applied economist in the area of health economics.
-The successful candidate will be expected to demonstrate strong applied (empirical) econometric skills.
+There is a Post-Doctoral Research Fellow position available in the Melbourne Institute for an applied labour economist, or sociologist or social / economic demographer.
+The successful candidate will be expected to demonstrate strong applied (empirical) skills.